-Uber Not Criminally Liable In Death Of Woman Hit By Self-Driving Car, Says Prosecutor
+Uber Not Criminally Liable In Death Of Woman Hit By Self-Driving Car, Prosecutor Says

 "It's not necessarily exculpatory — it doesn't exonerate Uber or put the company's conduct then or now beyond criticism," he writes in an email to NPR.
 "And I'm not sure it tells us much about the criminal, much less civil, liability of automated driving developers in future incidents."

-Smith says he hopes the NTSB's final report on the crash will illuminate more the crash.
+Smith says he hopes the NTSB's final report on the crash will illuminate more about the crash.
 "And I would still like to see Uber publicly apologize and explain what specifically went wrong," he says.
 "Companies should earn our trust in part by being candid about their failures as well as their successes."